 “I guess so.”

-Here it’s important for the teacher to express positive intent—for the student to get along with others, have friends, enjoy and take pride in his/her work, solve math word problems, or follow directions—and to show faith that the child will make progress.
+Here it’s important for the teacher to express positive intent—for the student to get along with others, have friends, enjoy and take pride in their work, solve math word problems, or follow directions—and to show faith that the student will make progress.

-Sometimes when we ask whether a child wants to work with us on the problem, we get only a slight nod or other gesture of agreement—which is fine.
+Sometimes when we ask whether a student wants to work with us on the problem, we get only a slight nod or other gesture of agreement—which is fine.
 We go ahead.
-Other times, a child refuses adamantly: “No, I don’t need help!” or “No, I don’t think it’s a problem.”
+Other times, they might refuse adamantly: “No, I don’t need help!” or “No, I don’t think it’s a problem.”
 If this happens, it might be useless to push ahead with the conference.

 When the student and I agree that there’s a problem (even if there’s only a moderate or muffled agreement from the student) and we agree there’s a need to solve it, we explore the “why” behind the problem.
 I suggest possible causes based on an understanding of children’s need to belong, feel competent, and have choices.
 I’m also aware that confusion or frustration about academics may be an underlying cause.
 I often use “Could it be . . .” questions to initiate this discussion.